PowerSchool Cybersecurity Incident FAQs - Revised

 students and educators whose information was involved and who have reached the age

-• Notification to Individuals Involved: Starting in the next few weeks, PowerSchool will
+of majority. - Notification to Individuals Involved: Starting in the next few weeks, PowerSchool will

 provide notice to students, parents/guardians, and educators whose information was